Snakescapes/Scraping_projects/README.md

 # Scraping_projects

-Contains some simple apps, created either out of boredom or to make my life a bit easier.
+Contains some simple apps, created either out of boredom, for fun or to make my life a bit easier.